awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Overview.Endpoints.md

  Because custom endpoint names don't include the name of your cluster, you don't have to change those names if you rename a cluster\.
 You can't reuse the same custom endpoint name for more than one cluster in the same region\.
 Give each custom endpoint a name that is unique across the clusters owned by your user ID within a particular region\.

  Each custom endpoint has an associated type that determines which DB instances are eligible to be associated with that endpoint\.
-Currently, the type can be `READER`  or `ANY`\.
+Currently, the type can be `READER`, `WRITER`, or `ANY`\.
 The following considerations apply to the custom endpoint types:
 +  Only DB instances that are read\-only Aurora Replicas can be part of a `READER` custom endpoint\.
 The `READER` type applies only to clusters using single\-master replication, because those clusters can include multiple read\-only DB instances\.
 +  Both read\-only Aurora Replicas and the read\-write primary instance can be part of an `ANY` custom endpoint\.
 Aurora directs connections to cluster endpoints with type `ANY` to any associated DB instance with equal probability\.
 Because you can't determine in advance if you are connecting to the primary instance of a read\-only Aurora Replica, use this kind of endpoint for read\-only connections only\.
 The `ANY` type applies to clusters using any replication topology\.
++  The `WRITER` type applies only to multi\-master clusters, because those clusters can include multiple read\-write DB instances\.
 +  If you try to create a custom endpoint with a type that isn't appropriate based on the replication configuration for a cluster, Aurora returns an error\.

 ### Membership Rules for Custom Endpoints<a name="Aurora.Endpoints.Custom.Membership"></a>